Locally similar distances and equality of the induced intrinsic distances: Introduction

 \subsection{Structure of the paper}

+In Section~\ref{sec:locally_similar_distances}, we introduce the concept of locally similar distances and show that it is not comparable with $\lipequiv$ or $\uniequiv$.
+In Section~\ref{sec:strongly_similar_distances}, we study two other concepts (\emph{strong local similarity} $\strsim$ and \emph{infinitesimal similarity} $\infsim$) that are slightly stronger than local similarity.
+In Section~\ref{sec:locally_similar_distances_and_composition}, we show that composing a distance $d_1$ with a function that satisfies certain properties yields a distance $d_2$ that is locally similar to $d_1$ ($d_2\cong d_1$, if $d_2=f\circ d_1$).
 In Section~\ref{sec:intrinsic_distance}, we recall the definition of the intrinsic distance associated with a given distance; we also provide examples which are used throughout the paper.
-In Section~\ref{sec:locally_similar_distances}, we introduce the concept of locally similar distances and show that it is not comparable with $\lipequiv$ or $\uniequiv$.
-In Section~\ref{sec:strongly_similar_distances}, we study two other concepts (\emph{strong local similarity} and \emph{infinitesimal similarity}) that are slightly stronger than local similarity.
-In Section~\ref{sec:locally_similar_distances_and_composition}, we show that composing a distance $d_1$ with a function that satisfies certain properties, results in a locally similar distance to $d_1$ ($d_2\cong d_1$, if $d_2=f\circ d_1$).
 Section~\ref{sec:main_result} contains a proof of the main result.
 Section~\ref{sec:examples_RK} contains several examples related to the distances induced by kernels (or, equivalently, by reproducing kernel Hilbert spaces).